SrimonMahapatra/PEI-Assignment/README.md

 ### Task-4 :

-*The country that had the minimum transactions and sales amount.*
+*The most purchased product based on the age category, less than 30 and above 30.*

 ```sql
 WITH t1 as